Is Massdrop Marketing legit or a scam? Let’s find out in this review.

 Is Massdrop Marketing Legit or Scam?

 The company was launched in the middle of 2020.
-So, don’t expect that it’s making a lot of money selling soaps or milk teas all over the Philippines.
+So, don’t expect it’s making a lot of money selling soaps or milk teas all over the Philippines.

 How will the company finance its guaranteed 20% return to its members?